-checkHealth

-Checks the health of a given NameNode.
+• checkHealth: Check the health of the given NameNode.

-This subcommand connects to the referenced NameNode and checks its health.
-The NameNode is capable of performing diagnostics that include checking to see if internal services are running as expected.
-This command will return 0 if the NameNode is healthy; otherwise it will return a non-zero code.
+This subcommand connects to the NameNode to check its health.
+The NameNode is capable of performing some diagnostics that include checking if internal services are running as expected.
+This command will return 0 if the NameNode is healthy else it will return a non-zero code.

-This subcommand is in implementation phase and currently always returns success (0) unless the given NameNode is down.
+This subcommand is in implementation phase and currently always returns success unless the given NameNode is down.